 7. Save the Lost

 Save the Lost is just another game to illustrate Bible principles.
 Aside from being satisfied for all ages, it may be applied in various formats to accomplish different objectives.
-For example, play Save the Lost in class, at youth conventions, or camp.
+For example, play Save the Lost in class, at youth conventions, Dead animal removal near me, or camp.
 Moreover, Use the game to discuss evangelism and how to share personal testimonies